 - Bundt Cake: I haven’t tested this as a bundt cake but it will likely be a bit denser than the original layer version since it’s one tall layer.
 It will take significantly longer to bake.
 I also have a lemon poppy seed bundt cake recipe.
 You can leave out the poppy seeds and add 1 and 1/2 cups blueberries.
 I also have a lemon berry yogurt cake recipe.
 You can use all blueberries.

 - Cupcakes: Here is my lemon cupcakes recipe.
 You can add 1 cup of blueberries to the batter and top with cream cheese frosting.

 - 6 Inch Cake: Use these lemon blueberry cupcakes batter and follow my 6 inch cakes baking instructions.
 You can use regular lemons instead of meyer lemons (like the cupcakes call for) if needed.

 - Eggs: Room temperature eggs are recommended because they mix easily and quickly into the cake batter, reducing the risk of over-mixing (and an overly dense cake!).
 Place eggs into a bowl of warm water for 5 minutes before using or set the eggs out when you set out your cream cheese/butter for the recipe.

-- Flour: Be very careful not to overmeasure your flour.
+- Flour: Be careful not to over-measure your flour.
 This will result in a heavy cake.
-For a lighter crumb, you can use 3 + 1/4 cups (about 325g) sifted cake flour instead.

-- Cream: Heavy cream with 30% or more milk fat preferred in frosting for the most delicious and creamiest texture.
+- Cream: Heavy cream with 30% or more milk fat preferred in frosting for the creamiest texture.
 Milk works in a pinch!

 Keywords: lemon blueberry cake, lemon cake, cake, lemon